 \section{Introduction}

-Given the success of large language models (LLMs) in writing code, there has been significant recent interest in applying them to solve programming tasks.
-A particularly interesting task is program optimization, a long-standing problem in the programming languages literature that has recently gained increased urgency due to the end of Moore's law.
+Given the success of large language models (LLMs) in writing code, there has been significant interest applying them to programming tasks.
+A particularly interesting task is program optimization, a long-standing problem in programming languages.
 Recent work has shown that LLMs have difficulty with this task out-of-the-box~\citep{shypula2023learning}---intuitively, data on program performance is simply not widely available in traditional training datasets, making adaptation necessary.

-To address this problem, they propose the ``Performance Improving Edits (PIE)'' benchmark, and then use it to test a number of carefully designed adaptation strategies to identify effective algorithms for improving performance, including \emph{blackbox} (i.e. prompting-based) adaptation strategies such as instruction prompting \cite{mishra2022reframing}, in-context learning \cite{brown2020language}, chain-of-thought prompting~\cite{wei2022chain}, and retrieval augmented generation \cite{lewis2020retrieval}.
-They find \emph{dynamic code retrieval} to be the most effective; this approach retrieves a handful of slow-fast program pair examples from the training set at test time that are most relevant to the current instance (measured using code embedding similarity).
+To address this problem, they propose the ``Performance Improving Edits (PIE)'' benchmark, and use it to test a number of carefully designed adaptation strategies to identify effective algorithms for improving performance, including \emph{blackbox} (i.e. prompting-based) adaptation strategies such as instruction prompting \citep{mishra2022reframing}, in-context learning \citep{brown2020language}, chain-of-thought prompting~\citep{wei2022chain}, and retrieval augmented generation \citep{lewis2020retrieval}.
+They find \emph{dynamic code retrieval} to be most effective; this approach retrieves a handful of slow-fast program pair examples from the training set at test time that are most relevant to the current instance (based on embedding similarity).
 These pairs are then used as in-context examples to prompt the LLM.
-Intuitively, this approach is the only one that makes effective use of the training set, which contributes to its success.
+Intuitively, this approach makes effective use of the training set, which contributes to its success.

 This existing approach is ``end-to-end'' in the sense that it takes an input program and asks an LLM to directly output an optimized version of that program.
-However, this strategy differs significantly from how modern compilers work.
+However, it differs significantly from how modern compilers work.
 Rather than making edits inspired by a handful of end-to-end examples, they systematically modify the program through a series of \emph{compiler passes}, each of which is designed to perform a specific kind of optimization.
 These optimizations are inspired by existing examples, but in a way that generalizes them so they apply to new programs.
 Thus, a natural question is whether breaking end-to-end optimization into more incremental steps can improve performance.